Stand Out With an Undergraduate Degree From Webster

 Salaries for Journalism Graduates

-Professionals in news reporting and journalism jobs earn an annual median wage of $55,960 — according to the US Bureau of Labor Statistics.
+Professionals in news reporting and journalism jobs earn an annual median wage of $55,960 — according to the U.S. Bureau of Labor Statistics.

 Get Started on Your Bachelor's Degree in Journalism